hejohns/gradescope-utils/README.md

 `make install` builds everything, which requires **a lot** of dependencies, so you probably want to `make install-lite` which uses the included tarball.

-You may still need to install some cpan modules:
+Although you may still need to install some cpan modules, that many of the perl scripts use:
 - `cpan Want`
 - `cpan strictures`
 - `cpan Carp::Assert`
 - `cpan File::Slurp`
+- `cpan IO::Prompter`
+- `cpan Capture::Prompter`
+- `cpan IPC::Run`

+`gu` itself doesn't strictly need these, but so many of the other scripts do, you'll have to install them.

 ## OVERVIEW
 ### `gu` wrapper